rlucente-se-jboss/ib-fips-stig/README.md

     ./gen-ks.sh

-### Identify the kernel command line parameters
+### Prepare the boot ISO
-Review the generated blueprint file and identify the kernel command line parameters.
-Find the following stanza in the `pre-stig-blueprint.toml` file.
+As a workaround to enable FIPS mode, we'll modify an existing CentOS Stream boot ISO to include the generated kickstart and updated kernel command line parameters.
+First, download the [CentOS Stream boot ISO](https://mirrors.centos.org/mirrorlist?path=/9-stream/BaseOS/x86_64/iso/CentOS-Stream-9-latest-x86_64-boot.iso&redirect=1&protocol=https).

-    # [customizations.kernel]
-    # append = "slub_debug=P page_poison=1 vsyscall=none pti=on audit_backlog_limit=8192 audit=1"

-When installing the edge device later, you'll add the above parameters to the kernel command line plus the parameters to enable FIPS mode and pull the remotely hosted kickstart file.
-The full list of kernel parameters to be added is shown below.

-    slub_debug=P page_poison=1 vsyscall=none pti=on audit_backlog_limit=8192 audit=1 fips=1 inst.ks=http://HOSTIP:8000/pre-stig.ks

-The HOSTIP value should match the IP address of the image-builder host.
-This value is conveniently calculated in the `demo.conf` file.
+Modify the ISO using the following commands to extract the kernel boot parameters from the generated blueprint file and point to the correct host to pull the rpm-ostree content.

     . demo.conf
-    echo $HOSTIP
+    KERNEL_ARGS="$(grep -A1 kernel pre-stig-blueprint.toml | \
+        grep append | cut -d\" -f2)"
+    KERNEL_ARGS="$KERNEL_ARGS fips=1"

+    sudo mkksiso \
+        -c "${KERNEL_ARGS}" \
+        --ks pre-stig.ks \
+        /path/to/CentOS-Stream-9-latest-x86_64-boot.iso \
+        pre-stig.iso

+In the above commands, `/path/to/` should match the file path to the directory holding the downloaded boot ISO.
+The HOSTIP value is determined by the `demo.conf` file and it should match the IP address of the image-builder host.
+Make sure this value is correct in the `demo.conf` file.

 ### Host the rpm-ostree content
 Create a directory to hold the kickstart and the rpm-ostree compose for